A Machine Learning Approach to Improving Timing Consistency between Global Route and Detailed Route: Experimental setup and evaluation

-Table~\ref{tbl:ml-impact-on-DR-OR} compares the post-DR WS and TNS from the ML-based flow and the results from traditional flow in OpenROAD.
+\blueHL{Table~\ref{tbl:ml-impact-on-DR-OR} compares the post-DR WS and TNS from the ML-based flow and from the traditional flow, in OpenROAD.
 Out of 15 designs, the ML-based flow improves post-DR WS for 13 designs and improves post-DR TNS for 14 designs as highlighted in green, indicating effective timing optimization post-GR using the ML model.
 Of the remaining cases, ``Trad." and ``ML'' achieve the same results.
-For the cases in bold green, the post-DR results from ML-based flow are even better than the results from ground-truth-based flow.
+For the cases in bold green, the post-DR results from the ML-based flow are even better than the results from the ground-truth-based flow.
 Based on a detailed analysis of the results, we attribute this to two reasons.
-First, the path slack from ML-based estimation is pessimistic due to prediction error, which makes the tool flow optimize delays more aggressively during post-GR optimization, and this helps improve post-DR WNS.
-Second, the route of the worst post-DR timing path of the ground-truth-based flow has larger detours than the route of the same path in the ML-based flow, which leads to more parasitics and worse timing, even though the two flows achieve the same buffering and sizing during post-GR optimization.
+First, the path slack from the ML-based estimation can be pessimistic due to prediction error; this makes the tool flow optimize delays more aggressively during post-GR optimization and thus helps improve post-DR WNS.
+Second, the routing of the worst post-DR timing path of the ground-truth-based flow has larger detours than the routing of the same path in the ML-based flow, which leads to more parasitics and worse timing, even though the two flows achieve the same buffering and sizing during post-GR optimization.}

-We also compare the ML-based flow to the flow proposed in the preliminary version of this paper in~\cite{Chhabria22}, and we find that the post-DR WS of 10 designs and the post-DR TNS of 13 designs are improved after introducing new features.
+Table~\ref{tbl:ml-impact-on-DR-OR} also compares the ML-based flow to the flow proposed in the preliminary version of this paper in~\cite{Chhabria22}.
+We find that the post-DR WS of 10 designs and the post-DR TNS of 13 designs are improved by our introduction of new features.

 To determine the impact of ML-based post-GR timing optimizations on routability, we analyze congestion under traditional and ML-based flows.
 We define a GCell to be congested if its congestion exceeds a specified threshold.
 Fig.~\ref{fig:num-congestion-gcells} shows the number of congested GCells in the traditional and ML-based flows, for different thresholds.
-The ML-based model does not increase the number of congested GCells, indicating that it does not impact routability.
+The ML-based model does not increase the number of congested GCells (i.e., the traces are superposed), indicating that it does not impact routability.